 For more information about read-only instances, see Overview of ApsaraDB RDS for MySQL read-only instances.

-- MySQL 8.0 High-availability Edition (with local or enhanced SSDs)
+- MySQL 8.0 in the High-availability Edition or Enterprise Edition

-- MySQL 5.7 High-availability Edition (with local or enhanced SSDs)
+- MySQL 5.7 in the High-availability Edition or Enterprise Edition

 - MySQL 5.6